dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** No longer used.

    VALID_INCREMENT
-     Specify the time increment for valid times for use in the analysis.Seereference "subsec:SC_Timing_Control_Looping-by-Valid" for more information.
+     Specify the time increment for valid times for use in the analysis.
+See reference :ref:`Looping by Valid Time<Looping by Valid Time>` for more information.
 Units are assumed to be seconds unless specified with Y, m, d, H, M, or S.

      | *Used by:*  All
      | *Family:*  [config]
      | *Default:*  Varies

    VALID_TIME_FMT
-     Specify a strftime formatting string for use with VALID_BEG and VALID_END.Seereference "subsec:SC_Timing_Control_Looping-by-Valid" for more information.
+     Specify a strftime formatting string for use with VALID_BEG and VALID_END.
+See reference :ref:`Looping by Valid Time<Looping by Valid Time>` for more information.

      | *Used by:*  All
      | *Family:*  [config]